kemsakurai/1on1-questions/README.ja.md

 * What would be the most helpful thing for you to take away from this conversation in order to make progress on it?
 * What would convince you to leave for a job somewhere else?
 * What would make you leave this job for another?
-* What’s a recent situation you wish you handled differently?
-What would you change?
-* What’s an area of your work you want to improve?
 * What’s one thing about your job that, if we fixed, would make you never want to leave?
 * What’s one thing that could make your work more satisfying, and why?
 * What’s the best part of your job?